-- 4. Returning officer - (1) Subject to rule 64, the returning officer for an election is to be appointed by the corporation. - (2) Where two or more elections are to be held concurrently, the same returning officer may be appointed for all those elections. - Staff Subject to rule 64, the returning officer may appoint and pay such staff, including such technical advisers, as he or she considers necessary for the purposes of the election. - 6.
-Expenditure The corporation is to pay the returning officer - - any expenses incurred by that officer in the exercise of his or her functions under these rules. - (b) such remuneration and other expenses as the corporation may determine. - 7.
-Duty of co-operation The corporation is to co-operate with the returning officer in the exercise of his or her functions under these rules. - Part 4 Stages Common to Contested and Uncontested Elections - 8.
-Notice of election The returning officer is to publish a notice of the election stating- - the constituency, or class within a constituency, for which the election is being held. - (b) the number of members of the Council of Governors to be elected from that constituency, or class within that constituency, - (c) the details of any nomination committee that has been established by the corporation, - (d) the address and times at which nomination papers may be obtained; - (e) the address for return of nomination papers and the date and time by which they must be received by the returning officer,
+- 4. Returning officer - (1) Subject to rule 64, the returning officer for an election is to be appointed by the corporation. - (2) Where two or more elections are to be held concurrently, the same returning officer may be appointed for all those elections. - 5.
+Staff Subject to rule 64, the returning officer may appoint and pay such staff, including such technical advisers, as he or she considers necessary for the purposes of the election. - 6.
+Expenditure The corporation is to pay the returning officer - - (a) any expenses incurred by that officer in the exercise of his or her functions under these rules, - (b) such remuneration and other expenses as the corporation may determine. - 7.
+Duty of co-operation The corporation is to co-operate with the returning officer in the exercise of his or her functions under these rules.

+Part 4 - Stages Common to Contested and Uncontested Elections

+- 8. Notice of election The returning officer is to publish a notice of the election stating- - (a) the constituency Constituency, or class Class within a constituency Constituency, for which the election is being held, - (b) the number of memberMembers of the Council of Governors to be elected from that constituencyConstituency, or classClass within that constituencyConstituency, - (c) the details of any nomination committee that has been established by the corporation, - (d) the address and times at which nomination papers may be obtained;

-- (f) the date and time by which any notice of withdrawal must be received by the returning officer - (g) the contact details of the returning officer, and - (h) the date and time of the close of the poll in the event of a contest. - 9.
-Nomination of candidates - (1) Each candidate must nominate themselves on a single nomination paper. - (2) The returning officer- - (a) is to supply any member of the corporation with a nomination paper, and - (b) is to prepare a nomination paper for signature at the request of any member of the corporation, but it is not necessary for a nomination to be on a form supplied by the returning officer.
+- (e) the address for return of nomination papers and the date and time by which they must be received by the returning officer, - (f) the date and time by which any notice of withdrawal must be received by the returning officer - (g) the contact details of the returning officer, and - (h) the date and time of the close of the poll in the event of a contest. - 9.
+Nomination of candidates - (1) Each candidate must nominate themselves on a single nomination paper. - (2) The returning officer - - is to supply any member Member of the corporation with a nomination paper, and - (b) is to prepare a nomination paper for signature at the request of any member Member of the corporation, but it is not necessary for a nomination to be on a form supplied by the returning officer.